shown in other instead.

 Currently, Sandworm allows using only offline vector data source for generation.

-In the Parameters panel, define the type of Data Source to be used: Assets or External Files.
+When adding a layer, define the type of Data Source to be used: Assets or External Files.
 Currently only *.shp and *.geojson are supported as assets.
 Therefore, if you have other types of files, you can try to add them as External Files.

 - In the window that opens, select the set of files to be used as vector data.